Igneous and Metamorphic Geology 2

 Course learning outcomes

-• Identify and classify common rock-forming minerals in igneous and metamorphic rocks in hand sample and thin section
+• Identify and classify common igneous and metamorphic rocks and their rock-forming minerals in hand sample and thin section

-• Explain the basic processes for the formation of igneous and metamorphic rocks
+• Demonstrate the basic processes for the formation metamorphic rocks from low to high grade

-• Identify how the chemistry, structure and texture of a rock can be used to interpret past geological processes and the history of the Earth
+• Integrate the chemistry, structure and texture of rocks to interpret past geological processes and the history of the Earth

 Prerequisite(s)